Your bank may offer 100’s of products and plans. Promise Money has over 10,000

 Peer to Peer Lending (P2P) is a new type of lending that has sprung up online in recent years.
 P2P lending is when you borrow off strangers online as opposed to a traditional lender or bank.
-The strangers that lend you the money are doing it in a similar way to crowd funding and as you repay loans back the interest repayments get split in proportion to how much they have invested in your initial loan.
+The strangers that lend you the money are doing it in a similar way to crowd funding.
+As you repay loans back the interest repayments get split in proportion to how much they have invested in your initial loan.

-This type of lending can offer you better terms than a traditional unsecured or guarantor loan but as it is a fairly new industry it isn’t as regulated by the FCA as it should be compared to the other options, meaning if things go wrong there are less support options out there.
+This type of lending can offer you better terms than a traditional unsecured or guarantor loan but as it is a fairly new industry it isn’t as strongly regulated by the FCA.
+It can be compared to the other options, but if things go wrong there are less support out there.

-When should I apply for a homeowner loan for bad credit?
+When should I apply for a homeowner secured loan for bad credit?

 If you are falling increasingly into a cycle of missing repayments and your credit history is getting worse then the short answer is as soon as possible.
-This is because if you can sort your finance before things get too out of hand you will probably find it easier and should get a better rate.
-Even so, some people simply bury their heads in the sand and let things get on top of them, yet we have still been able to help.
+If you can sort your finance before things get too out of hand you will probably find it easier and should get a better rate.
+Even so, some people simply bury their heads in the sand and let things get on top of them.
+Even so, we have still been able to help.